KayTrust/proof-types/BBSPlus/BBSPlus2024.md

   "proof": {
     "type": "BBSPlus2024",
     "sig": "ibspQVU3EmMxS7jW3_sF0iFa4uu5A5ToZDjLJb-LsAuAkbPeM19CdaLQTvQw50QKcQj05T0VETpZ4Sb18H8tpGlaYMr66QmbRGYHTjQxqgTKdYoJVBswOIUAgzCKnrJEHYZfusgKqITXC97fbk4paA",
-    "label": "[\"BirthInformation\",\"birthDate\"]"
+    "label": "Some label",
+    "claims": [".issuanceDate", ".expirationDate", "id", "birthDate"] }
 }
-}
 ```

 ## Proof Generation Steps

-1. Select the claims that will be covered by the signature
+1. Pick an order for the claims contained in the VC's credentialSubject attribute.
-2. Generate label from the list of claims
+2. Following that order, generate a list of messages in the form: ["key1", "value1", "key2", "value2", ...].
-3. Generate message from the list of values corresponding to the selected claims
+3. Sign the message list with BBS+.
-4. Generate signature from label + message
-5. Encode the signature in base 64
+4. Encode the signature in base 64.
-6. Generate "proof" object based on signature and label
+5. Generate "proof" object based on the signature and the claim order.

 ## Proof Verification Steps

-1. Deserialize label as a list of claim names covered by the signature
+1. Following the order of claims in the proof object and the values present in the VC, generate a list of messages in the form ["key1", "value1", "key2", "value2", ...]
-2. Locate the claims from the VC, based on the claim names
+2. Decode the signature as base64 and verify the message list against the signature.
-3. Generate message from the list of values corresponding to the selected claims
-4. Verify signature using the message and label